silverlogic/baseapp-frontend/README.md

   Once you’ve finished testing or using the non-published version, you can restore the catalog entries in one of two ways:

+  - Option 1: Run the `restore-catalogs` script

+    Refer to the (Restore Catalog Entries)[https://github.com/silverlogic/baseapp-frontend/blob/master/README.md#restore-catalog-entries] section to reapply catalog entries.

-  - Option 1: Revert the Commit
+  - Option 2: Revert the Commit

     Revert the commit that removed the catalogs to restore them to their previous state:

     ```bash
     git revert <commit-hash>
     ```

-    This will effectively undo the catalog removal and bring back the original entries.
+  Both options will effectively undo the catalog removal, restore the original entries, and allow you to proceed with committing and merging the changes.

-  - Option 2: Run the `add-catalogs` script

-    Run the `add-catalogs` script to reapply catalog entries without reverting the commit:

-    ```bash
-    pnpm add-catalogs
-    ```
-    This will update all package.json files to include catalog entries again.

-After using either option, proceed with committing and merging the changes

 ## Packages Versioning and Publishing